brykneval/brykneval.github.io/beauty/cetaphil/8-cetaphil-oily-skin-cleanser.md

 dispenser: Pump bottle, Bottle
 variants: CET-L-COSC-008-60ML_60 ml_520
 variant_type: size
+rating: 4.3
+rating_count: 12775
+rating_from: Amazon.in
+published_date_ISO: "2025-05-03T14:00:00+00:00"
+modified_date_ISO: "2025-05-23T18:00:00+00:00"
+review: After testing the Cetaphil Oily Skin Cleanser, we found it to be a gentle yet effective option for those with oily and acne-prone skin.
+Formulated with a blend of niacinamide and panthenol, it helps soothe and strengthen the skin barrier while effectively removing excess oil, dirt, and impurities.
+The low-lather gel formula cleanses without stripping the skin's natural moisture, leaving it feeling refreshed and balanced.
+It's dermatologist-tested, non-comedogenic, and suitable for daily use.
+Some users have noted a slight tackiness upon application, but this dissipates quickly.
+For optimal results, use morning and night, followed by a suitable moisturizer.
+Overall, this cleanser offers a reliable solution for managing oily skin without compromising skin health.
 ---
 {% include buy.html description="60 ml" title=page.title button_text="Rs 520 from Daraz" link="https://s.daraz.com.np/s.gb4C?cc" %}